ultral/ultral.github.io/it/ansible-testing-en.md

 ### Create idempotent playbooks & roles

 Roles and playbooks have to be idempotent.
 It decreases your fear to run a role.
-As a resul, configuration drift is a minimum as possible.
+As a result, configuration drift is as minimum as possible.

-### Avoid using command shell modules
+### Avoid using command or shell modules

-Imperative approach via command / shell modules is instead of declarative ansible nature.
+Imperative approach via command / shell modules is againsts the declarative ansible nature.

 ### Test your roles via molecule

-The molecule is pretty flexible, let me show some examples:
+The molecule is pretty flexible.
+Let me show some examples:

 #### Molecule Multiple instances

-In the `molecule.yml` in the `platforms` you can describe a bunch of instances:
+In the `molecule.yml` in the `platforms` section you can describe a bunch of instances:

 ```YAML
 ---